Gift Ideas

 The problem with most personalized gifts is that the personalization is applied, not inherent.
 A name on a candle.
 An initial on a piece of jewelry.
 A photo of a shared moment printed on something useful.
 These are considerate.
 None of them says anything specific about who she is, where she came from, or what she carries.

 A recipe card in her mother's handwriting names a person.
 It names a dish.
 It says: I know this woman mattered to you, and I turned that knowledge into something that belongs on your wall.
-That level of specificity is what makes a personalized Mother's Day gift land rather than sit politely on a shelf and eventually disappear.
+That level of specificity is what makes a gift land rather than sit politely on a shelf and eventually disappear.

 The most direct version of this gift is straightforward.
 You have her mother's recipe, or her grandmother's.
 You know which dish was made at every gathering, every birthday, every holiday that mattered.
 You frame it for her.